miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

         }
 ```

-Wait, what?
+Wait, where does `match` come from?
+Why a `Dict` for `decoder`?

 The `decoder` is simply a dictionary that maps from `tag`s to decoders for that specific variant.
-That decoder will extract the arguments from an array and build the value, this is reasonable.
+That decoder will extract the arguments from an array and build the value.
+This is simple and works well.

-`match` will actually contain the lambda with the `case` that pattern matches the custom type!
+`match` will actually contain the lambda with the `case` that pattern matches and deconstructs the custom type!
 This is not intuitive, let's unravel it!

 First things first: we have a `todo` to fill: